- Staying in the quintessentially Spanish town of Old Ronda

 - Taking a refreshing post ride dip in the Med

 The guides’ love of the bike routes around Ronda and desire to share them with us was evident.
 I had a fantastic holiday, and our guides were integral to that.
 I can’t thank you all enough!

-On arrival in Malaga you will be met by a Skedaddle guide transferred to our accommodation in the beautiful old mountain town of Ronda.
+You’ll be met on arrival into Malaga airport and transferred to your accommodation in the beautiful old mountain town of Ronda.

 We’ll build bikes on arrival and make sure that everything is fully functioning.
 This is also the time for anyone renting to be fitted to their rental bike.